MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### `authoring`

 The `authoring` object controls the dossier interface in authoring mode.
 See [Author an embedded dossier](./authoring-library.md#api-for-controlling-the-authoring-ui) for details.

+### `errorHandler`

+The custom error handler that is executed when an error occurs in the dossier-creating process.
+See [Custom error handling](./error-handling.md#custom-error-handling) for details.

+### `sessionErrorHandler`

+The custom error handler that is executed when the session expires in the embedding lifetime.
+See [Custom error handling](./error-handling.md#session-error-handling) for details.

 ## Method for removing an embedded dossier